jacobsamlarose/Folding-Text-Scripts/README.md

 I tend to use Fastscripts or TextExpander to call upon frequently used scripts, depending on whatever the most appropriate trigger is.

-# Tag Due Items With Today

-This one evaluates your document for any node (item) tagged with @tomorrow and replaces @tomorrow with @today.
-It also keeps an eye out for @due tags, and if a due date matches today's date, it'll add a @today tag to that item.
-Useful to run first thing in the morning before getting down to work.
-Recommended trigger: Fastscripts.

 # Startup Checks

 This is a script to run on a document at start-up, or at the beginning of each new day, which is likely to be more useful if most of your tasks are contained in a single document.
 The script replaces any @tomorrow tags with @today tags, checks for any due dates that match today's date (and if so, tags any associated tasks with @today) and checks for any due dates that have passed (and on finding them, tags any associated tasks with @overdue).